sethuiyer/chaosencrypt/README.md

 ---

-Absolutely — I vividly recall the experiments we ran, and they deserve a dedicated section in your README.
-They weren't just validation — they were the **proof-of-chaos** that gave PCE-100x its wings.

-Here’s a new section you can drop right before or after **"Why It 'Looks' So Random"**, whichever feels smoother:

----

 ## Experimental Validation of the Chaotic Generator

 Before designing Chaosencrypt (PCE-100x), we ran a series of experiments to rigorously test the **statistical quality**, **cycle length**, and **parameter sensitivity** of the chaotic map: